 Future Research

 The program was expected to have even more autonomy.
 For that, it is required to be significantly improved.
 This could be achieved if scans were only performed when the tag is moving, by attaching an accelerometer.
-This Start & stop (with accelerometer) hibernate function would allow for the tag must have a start and stop system with the help of an accelerometer.
+This Start & stop (with an accelerometer) hibernate function would allow for the tag must have a start and stop system with the help of an accelerometer.
 When it is verified that the object in which the tag is inserted is not being used, the tag will be able to transition to a "hibernate" state that limits its operation to save energy.
 Likewise, it must transition from this state to "active" as soon as the object starts to move.)

 Shifting communication protocols (from UDP to TCP and vice versa) could also be extremely useful.
 If the tag could be able to transition from UDP mode to TCP mode.
 In UDP mode, it communicates through the UDP protocol that uses less energy and resources in exchange for less reliability.
 In TCP mode, it communicates via the TCP/IP protocol, which has more excellent information reliability at the cost of higher energy costs.